salacoste/mcp-n8n-workflow-builder/README.md

 **Important:** Do not add `cline_mcp_settings.json` to the repository as it contains your personal access credentials.

-## Available Tools
+## Available Tools and Features

 ### MCP Tools

-The following tools are defined in the server and can be accessed through Claude App:
+The following tools are available through the MCP protocol:

 #### Workflow Management
 - **list_workflows**: Displays a list of all workflows from n8n.